Rise to Success: Career Highlights of Bernadette Peters

 In 2014, Bernadette Peters performed at the Olivier Awards ceremony, singing the song "Losing My Mind".

-In December 2015, Bernadette Peters performed in the concert Sinatra: Voice for a Century at Lincoln Center as a fundraiser for the new David Geffen Hall, celebrating Frank Sinatra's 100th birthday.
+In December 2015, Bernadette Peters performed in the concert Sinatra: Voice for a Century at Lincoln Center, a fundraiser for the new David Geffen Hall in celebration of Frank Sinatra's 100th birthday.
 She sang "It Never Entered My Mind."
-The event, hosted by Seth MacFarlane with the New York Philharmonic Orchestra, Sting, Billy Porter, Sutton Foster and Fantasia Barrino, was planned to be broadcast by PBS as part of its "Live from Lincoln Center" series.
+PBS planned to broadcast the event as part of its "Live from Lincoln Center" series.

-In 2015, Bernadette Peters released her third children's book, titled Stella and Charlie Friends Forever, about her rescue dog Charlie joining her household and getting along with her older dog, Stella.
+In 2015, Bernadette Peters released her third children's book, Stella and Charlie Friends Forever, about her rescue dog Charlie joining her household.

 Stella and Charlie, Friends Forever